-So, how would businesses plan their strategy to deliver superior omni channel customer experience (CX)?
+So, how would businesses plan their strategy to deliver superior omni channel consumer experience (CX)?

 Prior to diving into the omnichannel customer experience management process, let us understand what it is and why it matters.